mbabynames search ✿

-Porter is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "gatekeeper".
+Porter is a two-syllable name of Latin origin, meaning "gatekeeper".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2